manateelazycat/lsp-bridge/README.md

 If there is no capf completion, please ensure that the current mode is present in `acm-backend-capf-mode-list`.
 If it's not in `acm-backend-capf-mode-list`, pull request are welcome.

+Note: after enable `acm-enable-capf` emacs becomes slow and its definitely a problem with the capf backend implementation not an issue with lsp-bridge itself

 ### pyenv configuration

 If you use a Python distribution installed via `pyenv`, you must adjust your